YaqubGhazi/wp-clean-up/readme.txt

 Tested up to: 3.4.2
 Stable tag: 1.1.0

-WP Clean Up can help us to clean up the wordpress database by removing "revision" "draft" "auto draft" "moderated comments" "spam comments" "trash comments".
+WP Clean Up can help us to clean up the wordpress database by removing "revision" "draft" "auto draft" and so on.

 == Description ==